Lateral Collateral Ligament (LCL) Injury

 Using cold compression immediately following an LCL tear reduces pain and swelling and reduces the tissue damage that occurs with soft tissue injuries like ligament tears.
 A Cold Compress or Ice Pack allows you to treat yourself in an effective and convenient way following an LCL tear, if re-injury occurs (which is common due to the instability of the knee), or following surgery if it is required.

-Cold works by interrupting and slowing nerve and cell function in the damaged area.
-This is important because once blood vessels are damaged, they can no longer carry oxygenated blood to the damaged LCL and cells begin to break-down.
+Cold works by interrupting and slowing nerve and tissue function in the damaged area.
+This is important because once blood vessels are damaged, they can no longer carry oxygenated blood to the damaged LCL so this tissue begins to break-down.

-After initial inflammation and swelling is gone you can begin to treat your LCL tear with Blood Circulation Boost, or Blood Circulation Boost.
-Blood Circulation Boost, via use of the T•Shellz Wrap®, helps increase blood flow in soft tissue.
-Blood flow transports vital nutrients to injured cells to promote your body's natural healing process.
-In addition, the fresh blood flow whisks away dead cells and toxins that have built up from the injury leaving the area clean and able to heal faster.
+After initial inflammation and swelling is gone you can begin to treat your LCL tear with Circulation Boost, or Circulatory Boost.
+Circulatory Boost, via use of the T•Shellz Wrap®, helps increase blood flow in soft tissue.
+Blood flow transports vital nutrients to injured tissue to promote your body's natural healing process.
+In addition, the fresh blood flow whisks away dead tissue and toxins that have built up from the injury leaving the area clean and able to heal faster.

 Continue the healing process by resting your injury.
 Limit movements that may aggravate your strain and lead to reinjury.
 Tendon / Muscle related injuries can easily turn from a grade 1 strain into a grade 2 or a grade 2 into a grade 3 injury.

 During your recovery, you will probably have to modify and/or eliminate any activities that cause pain or discomfort in your knee until your pain and inflammation settle.
 Taking the time to care for your knee properly will have your knee back to normal faster and allow you to get back to the activities you enjoy.